Zakaria Charara: Club career

 Charara started his youth career with Nejmeh on 14 August 1999, before being promoted to the first team ahead of the 2005–06 season.
-In 2010 he moved to Jordan's Al-Karmel where he played couple of matches.
+In 2010, he moved to Jordan's Al-Karmel, where he played a couple of matches.
 The same year, Charara moved to Al-Shabab in Bahrain.

 In August 2011, he signed with Cypriot First Division side Ermis Aradippou for the 2011–12 season.
 He debuted for Ermis in a 0–0 draw against Ethnikos Achna on 10 September.

 Zakaria joined 2011 Malaysia Super League champions Kelantan FA on 6 December 2011, signing a two-year contract.
-However, due to lack of playing time with Kelantan, Charara went on a loan until the rest of the season to fellow-Malaysian Super League side Kuala Lumpur FA.
+However, due to a lack of playing time with Kelantan, Charara went on a loan until the rest of the season to fellow-Malaysian Super League side Kuala Lumpur FA.
 He scored his first league goal on 5 May 2012, converting a penalty in a 1–1 draw with Sarawak FA.

 Following the 2012 Malaysia Super League, Zakaria re-joined Nejmeh.
 He made his debut on 29 September 2012 against Chabab Ghazieh.